 Keepalives are enabled under the WebVPN attributes of a particular group-policy with the anyconnect ssl keepalive command.
 By default, the timers are set to 20 seconds.

 AnyConnect Client Behavior in Case of Reconnects

-AnyConnect will attempt to reconnect if the connection is disrupted.
+AnyConnect attempts to reconnect if the connection is disrupted.
 This is not configurable, automatically.
-As long as the VPN session on the ASA is still valid and if AnyConnect can re-establish the physical connection, the VPN session will be resumed.
+As long as the VPN session on the ASA is still valid and if AnyConnect can re-establish the physical connection, the VPN session is resumed.

 The reconnect feature continues until the session timeout or the disconnect timeout, which is actually the idle timeout, expires (or 30 minutes if no timeouts are configured).
-Once these expire, you should not continue because the ASA will have dropped the VPN session.
-The client will continue as long as it thinks the ASA still has the VPN session.
+Once these expire, the client cannot continue because the VPN sessions have already been dropped on the ASA.
+The client continues as long as it thinks the ASA still has the VPN session.

-AnyConnect will reconnect no matter how the network interface changes.
+AnyConnect reconnects no matter how the network interface changes.
 It does not matter if the IP address of the Network Interface Card (NIC) changes, or if connectivity switches from one NIC to another NIC (wireless to wired or vice versa).

 When you consider the reconnect process for AnyConnect, there are three levels of sessions that you must remember.
 Additionally, the reconnect behavior of each of these sessions is loosely coupled, in that any of them can be re-established without a dependency on the session elements of the previous layer:

 TLS, DTLS, or IPSec(IKE+ESP) [OSI Layer 4] - TLS resumption is not supported.